-This topic takes you through using field lookups to add new fields to your events.
-Field lookups let you reference fields in an external CSV file that match fields in your event data.
-Using this match, you can enrich your event data by adding more meaningful information and searchable fields to each event.
+You can use field lookups to add new fields to your events.
+With field lookups you can reference fields in an external CSV file that match fields in your event data.
+Using this match, you can enrich your event data by adding more meaningful information and searchable fields from the CSV file to each event.

-Important: To complete the rest of the tutorial, you have to follow the procedures in this topic.
-If you do not add configure the field lookup, the searches in the following topics will not produce the correct results.
+Important: The remaining Parts in this tutorial are dependent on you completing the steps in this section.
+If you do not configure the field lookup, the searches will not produce the correct results.

 Find the Lookups manager

 - In the Knowledge section, click Lookups.

 - The Lookups manager opens, where you can create new lookups or edit existing lookups.

 You can view and edit existing lookups by clicking on the links in the Lookups manager.
 In the next few sections of this tutorial, you will upload a lookup table file, create a lookup definition, and create an automatic lookup.